Making the Most of Your Company Newsletters

 If you’re going to invest in doing a newsletter, consider hiring a professional graphic designer.

-“A professional graphic designer can make sure your company’s branding and values are enhanced and reflected in a newsletter template while complementing the writer’s tone,” says Purvi Baron, principal of Sincera Designs, a Sugarland-based graphic design firm.
+“A professional graphic designer can make sure your company’s branding and values are enhanced and reflected in a newsletter template while complementing the writer’s tone,” says Purvi Baron, principal of Sincera Designs, a Sugar Land, Texas-based graphic design firm.

-You may also want to consider outsourcing to a professional writing team.
+You may also want to consider outsourcing to a professional writing firm.